-Total aerosol process rates for (a) during SAI/SAS deployment (months 1-2), and (b) the 6 months after deployment (months 3-8) in the Control, SAI, and SAS simulations.
-Quantities are integrated above 5 km altitude.
-We neglect intra-mode coagulation which will also contribute to aerosol growth.
+Figure 6.
+Global-mean anomalies in the Part 2, 20-y simulations: a) sAOD anomaly with respect to Control; b) sAOD anomaly in the SAS simulations with respect to SAI; c) Top Of the Atmosphere (TOA) net radiation anomaly; and d) SO2, H2SO4 (SO2-eq) and calcite burden anomalies.
+The ToA_RF anomalies in (c) are smoothed by a 12-month running mean.

 Figure 7 shows the zonal mean aerosol effective diameter, SAD and volume density in the ‘SAI_20y’ simulation and differences in the SAS simulations.
 In ‘SAI_20y’, the aerosol volume and SAD is concentrated near the injection region with significant concentrations across the lower stratosphere (Fig. 7i).
 The aerosol grows to attain a steady-state effective diameter of 0.7-0.9 µm across the stratospheric aerosol layer under SAI (Fig. 7a).
 In the ‘SAS_20y’ simulation, aerosol diameter and volume are enhanced directly below the injection region, suggesting that larger aerosol is removed in the tropics (Fig. 7b,j).
 A similar response is seen in ‘SAS_20y_r180’ but with less aerosol growth and removed volume (Fig. 7c,k).
 In general, ‘SAS_20y_r180’ displays a similar steady-state aerosol perturbation to ‘SAS_20y’ but of smaller magnitude.